marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 To tell if you are utilising your Nvidia graphics card, in your command prompt, while in the conda environment, type "nvidia-smi".
 You should see your graphics card and when you're notebook is running you should see your utilisation increase.

+#### Using a full Linux OS?
+Check out the equivalent notebooks in this repository: [https://github.com/marklysze/LlamaIndex-RAG-Linux-CUDA](https://github.com/marklysze/LlamaIndex-RAG-Linux-CUDA)

+#### Interested in LangChain?
+Check out this repository which shows RAG with LangChain: [https://github.com/marklysze/LangChain-RAG-Linux](https://github.com/marklysze/LangChain-RAG-Linux)

+---

 ### Output examples

 Question asked of the model based on the story: